nuejs/www/blog/introducing-nue-css/index.md

 ### *BEM:* Finding order to chaos
 CSS is notoriously hard to manage.
 It takes years to get a hold of it.
-Between 2008 and 2014 there were several attempts to bring order: *OOCSS*, *BEM*, and *SMACSS* in particular.
+Between 2008 and 2014 there were several attempts to bring order: *OOCSS*, *BEM*, and *SMACSS*.

 However, these systems failed due to their size and verbosity.
-Developers lost interest in naming patterns like `block-name__elem-name_mod-name_mod-val` or the 600 different class names introduced by Bootstrap.
+Developers lost interest in naming patterns like `block-name__elem-name_mod-name_mod-val` or the 600 different class names introduced by Bootstrap, which was based on SMACSS.

 [image.scaled "/img/css-history.png" size="720 × 83"]

 ### *CSS-in-JS:* Clean global namespace
 In 2014, *Christopher Chedeau* from *Facebook* gave birth to the CSS-in-JS movement.
 The main idea was to get rid of global namespace pollution.
 He showcased Bootstrap as the key example of a bad design.

-Soon after we saw a flood of new CSS frameworks like [Vanilla Extract](//vanilla-extract.style/), [Styled JSX](//github.com/vercel/styled-jsx), and [Emotion](//emotion.sh)
+It was a huge success and developers started converting their CSS to JavaScript.
+We saw a flood of new CSS frameworks like [Vanilla Extract](//vanilla-extract.style/), [Styled JSX](//github.com/vercel/styled-jsx), and [Emotion](//emotion.sh)

 ### *Tailwind:* Inline styling